MonashBI/arcana-legacy/docs/source/api_application.rst

 API - Application
 =================

-In addition to a (derived) Study class the following classes are used when applying the designed workflows.
+In addition to a (derived) Analysis class the following classes are used when applying the designed workflows.

 Repositories